-The ‘Islamic State’ aims to destabilise the real ‘states’ with strong leaders.
+Islamic State aims to destabilise the real states with strong leaders.
 These attacks are arguably leading many European citizens fear Islam.
-In reality, the ‘lone wolf’ attacks, like the one in London, represent the power of propaganda which triggers lunacy and the ability to catch off guard, no more, no less.
-IS wants to show that Western world leaders.
+In reality, the ‘lone wolf’ attacks like the one in London represent the power of propaganda which triggers lunacy and the ability to catch off guard, no more, no less.
+IS wants to showcase the supposed vulnerability of the Western world leaders.

 To ‘forge a more global Britain’ is Theresa’s May justification of Britain’s current political trajectory upon exiting the European Union two years today, as she signs the letter which will trigger Article 50 this morning.
 Moving away from nationalistic implications and celebrating multi-ethnic Britain is the end goal of May’s recent political address in Scotland, and this is what we should remember at all times when we are witnessing terrorist attacks across the world.
 Brexit should not be seen as a sign of the total collapse of the Eurozone project, because in the end what makes a difference for the future is the shared values cultivated within that project.

 Since Brexit and the election of Donald Trump in the United States as President, the European bloc has been balancing on a knife-edge.
 Nationalism, gaining increasing support across the continent, might seem to answer the populist needs and fears of the day.
-Yet Geert Wilders did not gain the majority of votes in the closely watched Dutch general election last week.
+Yet, Geert Wilders did not gain the majority of votes in the closely watched Dutch general election last week.
 The liberal, centre-right VVD party of Prime Minister Mark Rutte overtook the anti-Muslim and anti-EU far-right Freedom Party (PVV).
 In the words of Rutte, the Dutch elections were a ‘feast for democracy’, as Wilders won just 13% of the vote and 20 seats, whilst Rutte won 21% and 31 seats to lead the next Government of the Netherlands.

 Apparently, the democracy Mark Rutte is talking about seeks to prevent extremism and heavy propaganda, as just before the Dutch elections, the Turkish Foreign Minister Cavusoglu and other representatives of the Turkish government were not let into the Netherlands.
-The aim of their visit was to to speak to ethnic Turks in Rotterdam who are eligible to vote as part of the campaign for the upcoming constitutional referendum in Turkey.
+The aim of their visit was to to speak to the ethnic Turks in Rotterdam who are eligible to vote as part of the campaign for the upcoming constitutional referendum in Turkey.
 The outcome of this referendum, which will happen on 16th April, would significantly increase President Edrogan’s power, as the proposed changes in the Turkish Constitution would see it adopt a fully-presidential system of government, eliminating the post of prime minister.
 Soon, Turkey will almost certainly cease to have a functioning parliament with real powers, regardless of the formality of the upcoming referendum.
 On one hand, the presidential system is better for the government because the executive and the legislature powers are represented by separate bodies.
 On the other hand, it is able to accommodate the growth of authoritarianism in Turkey which the West fears.
 71 % of Dutch people want the EU to pull out of its association agreement with Turkey.
 This disagreement said to have secured Rutte’s victory as after this international scandal he emerged as an even stronger leader.

 Ukraine, perhaps, was too late with its revolution to cut ties with Russia and join the EU.
 Today is perhaps the worst time to rely on the European states for protection from ‘Mother Russia’, and yet, what makes the European Union strong is its image of being at all times impartial, at all times democratic, at all times favouring co-operation and morality.
 For countries like Ukraine, the EU shows that prosperity and corruption are binary opposites.

 However, populism is on the rise as it progressively becomes synonymous with strength.
 However, if Europe stays centrist and united, it can emerge as a firm standing soldier in the war against cowardice.
 Nationalism is a form of cowardice.
 It can be described by the Russian saying ‘my house is on the outskirts’.
-In English this is well known as the famous politics of ‘splendid isolation’ which is precisely what Brexit is, and what Frexit and the possible collapse of the European Union would be too.
-The polls encouragingly predict that even if Le Pen emerges as a winner in the first round of the elections, she is likely to be defeated in the second by Emmanuel Macron from the centrist En Marche.
+In English this is well known as the famous politics of ‘splendid isolation’ which is precisely what Brexit is, and what ‘Frexit’ and the possible collapse of the European Union would be too.
+The polls encouragingly predict that even if Le Pen emerges as a winner in the first round of the elections, she is likely to be defeated in the second by Emmanuel Macron from the centrist ‘En Marche’.

 The citizens of the Western countries, wrapped up in warm blankets, seem to forget sometimes that they are the ones who have the real face and the real identity.
 The Western culture of individuals seems to be losing to the societies that are more communal.
 If people in Europe remain cooperative, the European Union could save the collapsing world from itself.